2016 Census Rollout - Municipal

 Figure 1.1 shows percentage change by

-includes unincorporated territories.
-While much of southern and eastern Ontario
+this data also includes unincorporated territories.
+While much of southern and eastern Ontario are

 Much of North Eastern Ontario is showing

-will show evidence later that approximately half of the municipalities are
+we will show evidence later that approximately half of the municipalities are stable or showing

 North Western Ontario is showing a mix of